jyothiperla26/react-signIn-app/README.md

 # Usage
 * Run the given command in your terminal to create a react environment: `npx create-react-app app-name(write your-app-name here)`\
-* Run the given command to clone this project on your local computer: `git clone `\
+* Run the given command to clone this project on your local computer: `git clone https://github.com/jyothiperla26/react-signIn-app.git`\
-* Run the given command in the terminal to execute the code: `node index.js`
+* Run the given command in the terminal to execute the code: `npm start`

 # Available Scripts